All posts

 Host-specific features come from subpath imports:

-import { /* ChatGPT-specific APIs */ } from 'sunpeak/chatgpt';
+import { useUploadFile, useRequestModal } from 'sunpeak/chatgpt';

 The rule: if a feature only makes sense on one host, it belongs in a subpath import.
 If it works the same everywhere, it belongs in the core.
+Use isChatGPT() from sunpeak/chatgpt to guard platform-specific code paths.
+For the full list of portable hooks and types, see the runtime APIs reference and core types.

 Handle Display Modes Portably

-useDisplayMode gives you the current mode and a function to request a mode change:
+useDisplayMode gives you the current mode:

 import { useDisplayMode } from 'sunpeak';